 During the reign of Elector Max II Emanuel (1679 to 1726), Italian opera continued its triumphal success in Munich.
 His successor, Maximilian III Joseph, then commissioned François Cuvilliés to construct the "teatro nuovo presso la residenza", the Residence Theatre – to this day the Cuvilliés Theatre is a household name for opera lovers all over the world.
 The "dramma per musica" had meanwhile become the "opera seria" featuring the cult of the aria, the bel canto style, the prima donnas and the castrati.
 Folk operas and musical entertainment gradually emerged from the middle classes.
 Mythological subjects and homages to rulers began yielding to more life-like subject matter drawn from everyday life.

-The "opera buffa” combined a vast array of different style elements and determined the La finta giardinera style, the opera that Max III Joseph commissioned 19-year old Wolfgang Amadeus Mozart to write for Munich.
-Six years later, on commission from Elector Karl Theodor, he composed his first "opera seria".
-The world premiere of this Idomeneo – re di Creta on 29 January 1781 in the Residence Theatre, marked a major breakthrough for the 25-year old composer.
+The "opera buffa” combined a vast array of different style elements and determined the style of La finta giardinera, the opera that Max III Joseph commissioned 19-year-old Wolfgang Amadeus Mozart to write for Munich.
+Six years later, on commission from Elector Karl Theodor, Mozart composed his first "opera seria".
+The world premiere of his Idomeneo on 29 January 1781 in the Residence Theatre, marked a major breakthrough for the 25-year-old composer.

 Max IV Joseph